Woman with long brown hair smiles, wearing a purple scarf, in front of a brick wall.

 Chief Strategist

-Dedicated to serving her community, Sara started her career with two years of AmeriCorps service at City Year Boston.
-She also served on the executive committee and board of Great Bay Services and involved with several other organizations including the Armenian Women’s Welfare Association and Armenian Heritage Park.
-She received a BFA in photography from Washington University in St. Louis and an MBA from Simmons School of Management.
+Deeply committed to community service, Sara began her career with two years of AmeriCorps service at City Year Boston.
+She has served on the executive committee and board of Great Bay Services and is actively involved with the Armenian Women’s Welfare Association and Armenian Heritage Park.

-• Bright Bulb Awards finalist
+• Bright Bulb Awards – Finalist

-• Boston Business Journal Emerging Leader
+• Boston Business Journal – Emerging Leader

-• Grant Thornton Guiding Principles Award
+• Grant Thornton – Guiding Principles Award

 Representative Book Publishing & White Paper Projects